gildasmorvan/similar2logo/README.md

 * A **simulation model** that defines the initial state of the simulation.
 It is implemented in a class that inherits from `AbstractLogoSimulationModel`.

 * A **simulation engine**, i.e., the algorithm that execute the simulation.
-By default, the mono-threaded engine of Similar is used.
+By default, the multi-threaded engine of Similar is used.

 * A set of **probes**, attached to the engine, that monitor the simulation.
 By default the following probes are launched: